 Taxi driver crime statistics show unlicensed drivers face more risks than regular employees.

 One of the main reasons is that they are more inclined to work in dangerous neighborhoods, making them more vulnerable to robberies, assault, and murder.

 Throughout the 90s and early 2000s, approximately two murders happened every month.
-For comparison, seven Uber drivers and nine passengers in the US were murdered in a year.
+For comparison, Uber statistics say that seven of its drivers and nine passengers in the US were murdered in a year.

 10. Taxi drivers physically assault 14 clients annually.